devprincefahad/Notive/README.md

 # Notive
 Taking notes is an important way for people to record information they want to retain.
-Note It! make it easier to store notes with its simplistic UI and the user is able to manage the notes easily according to the priority number.
+Notive! make it easier to store notes with its simplistic UI and the user is able to manage the notes easily according to the priority number.

 ## 📷 Screen Shots
 <img src="https://user-images.githubusercontent.com/94643962/213021896-28938716-eb6f-4e9f-8586-9d8fcacde006.jpeg" width="200" height="400"/>